matutosi/ontama/README.md

 **WARNING**
 ONTAMA work partly on Win 10 and Mac (intel cpu).On M1 or M2 Mac, use Python or build by your self.
-- (win10, mac) Can NOT input mp3 or mp4.
-Convert mp3 or mp4 into wav with other app.
 - (mac) Can NOT save results from microphone input.

 ONTAMA is a software for offline speech recognition (transcription) for Japanese.